astarsky2016/meggasense/README.md

 # toolbox
-Shed for various scripts needed for assembly, etc.
+Shed for various scripts needed to start the piplene and control it.
+Production of reports and outputs needed for Krona, SOLR and Javascript programs (user dedicated graphical part).